 Along with a brief history for each year, each

-date and mint is described, including mintages, strike, major varieties, overall availability, rarity ratings, and pricing
+date and mint is described, including mintages, strike, major varieties, overall availability, and pricing

 commentary.
-Following the summary information, a detailed listing of all known die marriages is presented, with high-resolution
+Following the summary information for each issue, a detailed listing of all known die marriages is presented, with high-resolution

-photos of identifying die markers, and comments on relative availability.
-Includes expanded material on the 1875-S Branch Mint
+photos of identifying die markers, die states, comments on relative availability and rarity ratings.

 Double dime errors range from very scarce to

 extremely rare.
-This chapter describes and illustrates the different types of errors known to exist on 20-cent pieces.
+This chapter describes and illustrates the different types of errors known to exist on twenty-cent pieces.

-From minor to spectacular, these blunders are challenging, and sure to entertain.
+From minor to spectacular, these blunders are challenging to find.

 In years past, many things were done to coins,

 creating a wealth of interesting and unique coin-related collectibles.
-Love tokens, countermarked coins, elongated coins, and clothing
+Love tokens, counterstamped coins, elongated coins, and clothing

-accessories/jewelry are some of the unusual items made from 20-cent pieces, and all are scarce to rare.
+accessories/jewelry are some of the unusual items made from twenty-cent pieces, and all are scarce to rare.
 This highly-illustrated